haysmike/analyze/README.md

 analyze
 =======

-extremely performant audio analysis tools for OS X (10.8+)
+Performant audio analysis tools for OS X (10.8+)

-this is a very simple integration of CoreAudio and OpenGL
+This is a very simple integration of CoreAudio and OpenGL.

-features:
+Features:
-- shows the power spectrum of the default audio input source
+- Shows the power spectrum of the default audio input source.

-instructions:
+Instructions:
-- set the default input source in System Preferences
+- Set the default input source in System Preferences
-- launch analyze.app
+- Launch analyze.app
-- make noises
+- Make noises